LallieDragon/trivia-with-react/README.md

 This is the final project for the Web Development Immersive course put on by General Assembly - Austin.
-The goal was to create a web application in a week using any programming language that we had learned, inside or outside of the course.
+The goal was to create a web application in a few days using any programming language that we had learned, inside or outside of the course.

 I decided to create a Trivia application using React.js and